hitsmaxft/qmk-vim/readme.md

 # qmk-vim Plugin, for qmk user who using vim editor

 Welcome to the qmk-vim plugin!
-This Vim plugin provides syntax highlighting for QMK keymap files , as well as virtual text support for symbol keycodes, to enhance your firmware development process within the editor.
+This Vim plugin provides syntax highlighting for QMK keymap files , as well as virtual text support for symbol keycodes, to enhance keymap  editing  experience

 ## Features

-- Syntax Highlighting for keymap.json
+- Enhanced hjson syntax support for keymap.json
-- Symbol Keycode Virtual Text
+- todo: syntax enhance for keymap.c keyboard.json/info.json
-- JSON Highlighting
+- showing  Symbol Keycode in Virtual Text

 ## Installation